dieswaytoofast/app_cache/README.md

 Add this as a rebar dependency to your project.

 1. The _dynarec_ parse_transform is **necessary**.
 You will find it in **priv/dynarec.erl**.  _You must include this file as part of your source._
 2. _Run **app_cache:setup(Nodes)** at least once before starting your application_!!
-This will do some basic house-keeping associated with setting up disc schemae for mnesia.
+This will do some basic house-keeping associated with setting up disc schemas for mnesia.
 	a. **Nodes** is a list of all the nodes that you will be running mnesia on.
 	b.
 If you are running only one node, you can call  **app_cache:setup()** or **app_cache:setup([node()])**